sahilsobhani/DodoPayments/README.md

 #### Backend

 The backend is configured for deployment on Vercel.
-For local production builds, ensure you have Bun installed and configured.
+For local production builds, ensure you have Bun/npm installed and configured.

 ## Features